HR Tech

 Start with an Employee Happiness Survey

 This will give you a great starting point.
 How are they feeling right now?
 What are your team's pain points?
 Don't guess anymore, find out!
 Is it scary to find out?
 Yes, maybe but you got to do it, the sooner you find out, the better.
 You can use a free trial of Happy at Work to get started.
-Conduct your survey with the questions you have in mind or that you will get from this article.
+You can start an account, send a happiness-at-work questionnaire, collect the answers within 2 weeks, and pay nothing (just make sure to cancel the account after those 2 weeks, then you'll pay €5 per user).

 6 Tips for Writing the Perfect Employee Happiness Survey